stephen-fraser/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, HTML 5 and CSS3 to help a poor bootcamp student like myself get comfortable with their front-end skills.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+## Dependencies

+- Body-parser
+- Chance
+- Express
+- MD5

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+3. Go to <http://localhost:8080/> in your browser and enjoy.

-## Dependencies

-- Express
-- Node 5.10.x or above
+4. The twitter clone utilizes media query functionality to provide a desktop view and mobile based on the client pixel view width.
+5. Type a tweet, click submit, and see it instantly posted below.
+6. Test validation error messages by attempting to post a blank tweet or a tweet exceeding 140 characters.

+I hope you enjoy my second project.

+Steve